NotAShelf/notashelf.dev/README.md

 > [Astro](https://astro.build) project and create your own website.
 If you would
 > like to discuss how you may do this, please feel free to contact me.
 I'll try
 > to help you out.
 Below instructions are for **contributors** and you will not
-> receive any support in building this site.
+> receive any support in building or modifying this site if you want to run it
+> yourself.

 The _recommended_ way of hacking at this project is by using [Nix](https://nixos.org).
 There is a default dev shell that provides everything required to work with this project.
 I also provide an `.envrc` for Direnv integration, which you would be recommended to use.

-If you choose _not_ to use Nix, theen you will need to install several dependencies.
+If you choose _not_ to use Nix, then you will need to install several dependencies.
 Most notably, you will need `nodejs` and `pnpm` installed with your package manager as a bare minimum.
 You will also want `cargo`, `gcc`, and `wasm-pack` to build the website, which requires my